 As a Canadian, your free Wise borderless account allows you to:

-- quickly send money to more than 60 countries in their home currency
+- Quickly send money to over 160 countries in their home currency

-- hold more than 50 currencies in balances in your account
+- Hold money in over 40 currencies in balances in your account

 - convert currencies instantly in your account with low fees